Institutional and Regulatory Approvals

 In addition to receiving local regulatory approvals, projects involving human and/or animal subjects as well as projects that involve a foreign component, as defined by NIH, are required to seek and receive NCATS prior authorization.
 To ensure all requirements are met by the award start date, applicants and award recipients are strongly encouraged to carefully review the NCATS guidelines to ensure their prior approval requests are complete and discuss any potential concerns with Tufts CTSI S-GATS Program staff ahead of time.

 - Research Involving Human Subjects and/or Human Cell Lines and Tissue Repositories: Projects involving human subjects are required to comply with requirements for the NCATS Human Subject Research Prior Approval.
 Specifically, award recipients conducting human subjects research, including research that is otherwise exempt under Title 45 Part 46 of the Code of Federal Regulations, will be required to submit their IRB approvals and any applicable NCATS-required documentation to Tufts CTSI before their projects can begin.
 Additionally, those whose research is deemed to be greater than minimal risk or meet the criteria for an NIH-defined clinical trial may not begin their projects until NCATS official prior approval for their projects is received.
-Generally, the NCATS human subjects research prior approval process takes 30 days.
-However, if a request is returned for any reason and if approval is sought for a clinical, the turnaround time may take longer.
+Generally, the NCATS human subjects research prior approval process takes a minimum of 30 days.
+However, if a request is returned for any reason and if approval is sought for a clinical trial, the turnaround time by NCATS may take longer.
+Note: Human subjects research projects involving a foreign component require a separate prior approval and must receive that approval from NCATS before they are submitted for prior approval to conduct human subjects research.

 - Research Involving Animal Subjects: Projects involving animal subjects are required to comply with requirements for the NCATS Prior Approval for Planned Research Involving Live Vertebrate Animals.
 These requirements apply to work involving animals obtained or euthanized for tissue harvest and/or generation of custom antibodies.
 Research projects carried out at more than one site are required to provide a description of activities involving the care and use of animals for each site.
-This rule applies to non-Tufts CTSI-affiliated organizations subcontracted by award recipients.
-Generally, the animal subjects NCATS prior approval process takes 30 days.
+This rule applies to both Tufts CTSI- and non-Tufts CTSI-affiliated organizations subcontracted by award recipients.
+Generally, the animal subjects NCATS prior approval process takes a minimum of 30 days.

 - Non-human and Non-animal Subjects Research: Projects that neither involve human nor animal subjects are not required to seek NCATS prior approval.
 However, if requested, award recipients will be required to provide proof of exclusion status determination issued by the IRB and/or IACUC.